Do you need to apply for a TUE in advance?

 - competing in the elite or open grade categories at specified events or you are selected in specified national representative teams within the following sports (click on your sport for details about the specific criteria for that sport):

-If you are competing in an event that qualifies you as a national level athlete, you should have a TUE in place for one week prior to the event start date and it should last for the duration of the event.
+The TUE should be in place for one week prior to the event start date and it should last for the duration of the event.

 If you're in a national team and you need to take a prohibited medication, then you should apply for a TUE as soon as you are selected.
 The TUE should remain in place for the duration of the competition (ie until the final play-offs etc).
-If you lose your place in the team due to injury or performance, you still qualify as a national level athlete for this period and you must have a TUE in place as you could still be drug tested during this time.
+If you lose your place in the team due to injury or performance, you must have a TUE in place as you could still be drug tested during this time.

 The criteria for an international level athlete is determined by a sport’s International Federation.
 If you’re competing internationally you should check with your Federation and be clear about your responsibilities around TUEs because you may have to apply for a TUE from your International Federation rather than Drug Free Sport NZ.